chandrath/Simple-Code-Combiner/README.md

 1. Download the latest release from the [Releases Page](https://github.com/chandrath/Simple-Code-Combiner/releases).
 2. Run the **`CodeCombiner.exe`** file.

+**Note Regarding Antivirus:** Some antivirus programs might flag the executable as a potential threat.
+This is a common occurrence for applications created with tools like PyInstaller.
+If this happens, you can usually choose to "allow" or "whitelist" the application in your antivirus settings.
+The source code is available for review in this repository.

 #### **Run from Source**

 1. Clone this repository: